flrowo/hackdetaco/README.md

 1. Open the hackdetaco.exe file.

-2. Select a **NOT SUBMITTED** beatmap and point the cursor like that in the pause menu:
+2. Select a **NOT SUBMITTED** beatmap or go to the **EDIT SECTION** and point the cursor like that in the pause menu:
 ![Cursor position example](https://raw.githubusercontent.com/calmylake/hackdetaco/master/cursor%20position.png)

         You may put the mouse a little bit to the left and a little little bit down, like in the example image above.
         That's because you need to avoid the red X that appears if there's a miss.

 3. Optional: to get better accuracy % for the macro, press SHIFT+TAB on osu!, so there's no flying notes going to the health bar.
-This can mess up a little.
+This can mess up the macro a little.
 But that's also something interensting to test.

 4. Press ESC without moving the cursor and hold CTRL (control key).